61 Sever Street

 In compliance with federal and state regulations, reasonable accommodations are provided to qualified students with disabilities.
 A qualified student is a person who, with or without reasonable accommodations, can perform the essential functions of program or course requirements.
 The essential requirements of an academic course or program need not be modified to accommodate an individual with a disability.

 If you are a student with a disability as determined under the ADA, and as defined in Chapter 504 of The Rehabilitation Act of 1973, you may wish to discuss reasonable accommodations with the ADA/Disability Coordinator.
 Appropriate documentation must also be provided to ensure accommodations, as specified and related to those disability recommendations.
-Please e-mail the ADA/Disability Coordinator (firstname.lastname@example.org), or call 508-373-9704 for a confidential discussion.
-Please allow adequate time at the beginning of each semester to access your accommodations and to ensure that appropriate support services can be provided.
+Please e-mail the ADA/Disability Coordinator (firstname.lastname@example.org), or call 508-373-9704 for a confidential discussion. *Documentation for students with learning disabilities should be sent directly to Micky Roberts.
+Please do not send documentation to other departments, including Admissions.* Please allow adequate time at the beginning of each semester to access your accommodations and to ensure that appropriate support services can be provided.

 In keeping with the College‘s confidentiality policy, approval for reasonable accommodations within the classroom, authorized by the Director of the CLC and ADA/Disability Coordinator, will list only those approved accommodations and not the nature of the disability.
 Documentation must be approved and signed each semester by the student and the ADA/Disability Coordinator.
 It is then up to the student to provide this information to the faculty members, obtain signatures, and to return the white copy to the CLC.
 Approval for accommodations for one class may not automatically transfer to other classes, but will be reviewed by the ADA Coordinator on a case-by-case basis, and will include a confidential discussion between the student and the ADA Coordinator.
 Discussions with parents or legal guardians are encouraged when supported by FERPA documentation.